 When you include property in a bypass trust, that property no longer belongs to the surviving spouse.
 On the other hand, the surviving spouse will retain the right to use the proper and receive income from it during the spouse’s lifetime.
 The only limitation is that the value of the trust assets must stay below the federal estate tax exemption amount or estate taxes will be imposed.
 The estate tax exemption in 2019 is $11.4 million.

 All remaining property is transferred into the revocable survivor’s trust.
 Unlike a bypass trust, the surviving spouse has complete control over the property and can spend it, bequeath it to beneficiaries, or give it away as gifts.
 No estate tax is imposed on this property because everything left to the surviving spouse is free from estate tax.
 Upon the second spouse’s death, the property in the bypass trust is then transferred to the final beneficiaries tax-free.
 IN most cases, the couple’s children receive the assets in the bypass trust.

 An automatic QTIP election is created for specific types of joint and survivor annuities.
 To qualify for this election, the surviving spouse must be the only person who can receive payments before death.
 Since the federal estate tax exemption amount is $11.4 million as of 2019, spouses would only need to take advantage of this election if the value of the estate will exceed the exemption amount.

 Join us for a free seminar today!
-If you have questions regarding estate planning, trust contests, or any other trust administration issues, please contact the Schomer Law Group either online or by calling us in Los Angeles at (310) 337-7696, and in Orange County at (562) 346-3209.
+If you have questions regarding estate planning, trust contests, or any other trust administration issues, please contact the Schomer Law Group.
+You may reach us online or by calling us at (310) 337-7696.

 #estateplanning, #schomerlawgroup, #qtiptrust